Introduction to global water scarcity

-Less than 3% of water on earth is fresh water, and the bulk of this is trapped in snowfields and glaciers and not easily accessible.
-The rest form the seas and oceans and cannot be used in the same way as fresh water.
-Only a tiny fraction (0.014%) is surface water in the form of rivers, lakes and swamps.
+Less than 3% of the water on earth is freshwater, and the bulk of this is trapped in snowfields and glaciers and not easily accessible.
+The rest form the seas and oceans and cannot be used in the same way as freshwater.
+Only a tiny fraction (0.014%) is surface water in the form of rivers, lakes, and swamps.

-Naturally, the 3% should be enough for all humans and animals on earth, but unfortunately, many factors have caused a major upset in the flow and use of fresh water and have caused massive crisis in many regions of the earth.
+Naturally, the 3% should be enough for all humans and animals on earth but unfortunately many factors have caused an upset in the flow and use of freshwater and caused a massive crisis in many regions of the earth.

 But why should you care?

-We should care because a lot of the factors that cause water scarcity are broadening and becoming more complex and uncontrollable.
-This means if we do nothing in terms of preserving and using it wisely, it is only a matter of time that all regions shall begin to experience water crisis and all the repercussions that come with it.
+We should care because a lot of the factors that cause water scarcity is broadening and becoming more complex and uncontrollable.
+If we do nothing in terms of preserving and using it wisely, it is only a matter of time that all regions shall begin to experience the water crisis and all the repercussions that come with it.

 Did you know…